wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 5. Example of the Custom Data Fields Panel.

 == Changelog ==

+= 1.5.0 =
+* IMPORTANT: This release includes substantial changes to the User Interface.
+Please see the updated documentation.
+* Overhauled most of the code to simplify logic flow and enable filter and action hooks for extensibility
+* Extended 'Categories' to include any taxonomies associated with selected post types
+* Reorganized User Interface to be more intuitive
+* Added new 'content' option to allow action hooks to replace default content

 = 1.4.6 =
 * Added Spanish Translation by jelena kovacevic